Introduction / History

 Prayer PointsView Buriat, Mongolia in all countries.

-* The Lord has raised up several Mongolian missionaries to go to places other Westerners cannot go.
+* The Lord has raised up several Mongolian missionaries to go to places Westerners cannot go.
 Pray that the church would be ready to support these missionaries as that is often the big hindrance.

 * Pray that God's church in Mongolia would grow in deeper discipleship and greater missions vision.